aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 ```

 ## Kube Controller Manager
 Kube Controller Manager, like all other controllers, has limits on how many operations it can do at once.
-Let’s review what some of those flags are by looking at a KOPS configuration where we can set these parameters.
+Let's review what some of those flags are by looking at a KOPS configuration where we can set these parameters.

 ```yaml
   kubeControllerManager: